byfernandatoledo/Multiplex_Air_Network/README.md

 ```

 ### Building the network and analysis
-- Select the characteristics of the network to be build and the dataset according to the input format.
-Dataset for the network of 2019 and 2020 are available.
+- In the config file window click browse and select the config file of the network to be build.
+- In the network type window, select directed and weighted network.
+Then click import network.
+- In the diagnostics tab, plot each of the characterics in the Statistics subtab.
+- The results from the tables available in the paper can be used
+-
 - Run the network to calculate the network topological charactericts.